morawi-cg/al-ansible-nginx/README.md

 ---

 ## Features
-Ansible is key, one must understand how it works, it is comprised of objects caller Roles, they are comprised of smaller objects called tasks, they are comprised of modules, those are likely to be Python modules that interact with the operating system the automation tool will by operating upon.
+Ansible is key, one must understand how it works, it is comprised of objects caller Roles, they are comprised of smaller objects called tasks, which are comprised of modules, those are likely to be Python modules that interact with the operating system the automation tool will by operating upon.

 <a href="https://github.com/morawi-cg/al-ansible-nginx.git"><img src="readme_images/Ansible-Objects-Relations.jpeg?v=3&s=200" title="Main_Structure" alt="Main_Structure_LB_Webservers"></a>